-Dismissal status is considered permanent; however, a student may request permission to return to a Barton program from which they were dismissed.
+Dismissal status is considered permanent; however, a student may request permission to return to a Barton program from which they were dismissed following a one-year absence.
 The student requesting permission to be readmitted must follow the readmission policy of the specific academic program.